benquach16/CS180/README.md

     alter table auth_list add key ( skill_id );

-use google to fin how to create and alter tables in mysql, then use the values given above
+use google to find how to create and alter tables in mysql, then use the values given above

 should I set up something to automate this process?